 4. Print and Share Information from the Autoinflammatory Database (Share This Link) with Your Doctors

 This is the Comparison Chart of Systemic Autoinflammatory Diseases.
 It covers most of the known periodic fever syndromes that include fever as a primary symptom.
-Print out pages of syndromes that stand out to you and highlight symptoms you are seeing in your child or experiencing yourself.
-Take these to your doctor to discuss, and share the link with them to the full database access it online.
-It can help lead you in the right direction for further testing and referrals to specialists.
-Because these conditions are rare and many doctors have not heard of them or have little experience with them, share this chart with every doctor that you see when you are trying to get a diagnosis.
+Print out pages of syndromes that stand out to you and highlight symptoms you are seeing in your child or experiencing yourself to discuss with the doctor.
+This can help lead you in the right direction for further testing and referrals to specialists.
 Click here for more information on using the periodic fever comparison chart.

 5. Discuss Blood Tests You Need with Your Doctor